Class 7 Exam > Class 7 Notes > Science Class 7 > NCERT Exemplar Solutions: Nutrition in Animals

 Ans:

 We can identify the juices with the help of different taste buds present in the tongue.
+The tongue has areas that are sensitive to different tastes, allowing us to distinguish between them.

-Q.5.
+Q.17.
 Fill in the blanks with suitable words:

-(a) The alimentary canal stretches from to.
+(a) The alimentary canal stretches from____________ to_____________.

-(b) Teeth are rooted in separate in between the.
+(b) Teeth are rooted in separate _____________ in between the_____________.

-(c) Digestion f food starts in and gets completed in.
+(c) Digestion of food starts in _____________ and gets completed in _____________.

-(d) is the largest gland in the human body.
+(d) _____________ is the largest gland in the human body.

-Teeth are rooted in separate Sockets in between the Gums.
+(b) Teeth are rooted in separate Sockets in between the Gums.

-The liver is the largest gland in the human body.
+(d) The liver is the largest gland in the human body.

-Q.6.
+Q.18.
 Following statements describe the five steps in animal nutrition.
 Read each statement and give one word for each statement.
 Write the terms that describe each process.

 (a) Transportation of absorbed food to different parts of the body and their utilisation.